agus-biondi/agus-biondi/README.md

 One of my most significant projects at the bootcamp was building a web application that enables users to filter large CSV files.
 This project was not just about coding a solution, but also about developing a practical tool that could help users in handling large datasets.

-I am excited about the future ossibilities in tech, eager to contribute my skills, and continually grow as a developer.
+I am excited about the future possibilities in tech, eager to contribute my skills, and continually grow as a developer.
 I am open to opportunities that will allow me to leverage my skills and continue to learn.

 <h3 align="left">Connect with me:</h3>
 <p align="left">